-The Athlete Classification System (ACS) is a key component of the USA COR National Development Program experiment.
+The Athlete Classification System (ACS) is a key component of the USA COR National Development Program.
 Similar to National Ranking Points, ACA competition members earn Athlete Classifications by placing well in competitions.
-However, unlike National Ranking Points, which reset annually, longer-cycle Athlete Classifications degrade gradually over the course of multiple years unless they are refreshed or advanced by placing well at subsequent competitions, making them a valuable developmental tool.
+However, unlike National Ranking Points, which reset annually, Athlete Classifications degrade gradually over the course of multiple years.
+Classifications can be refreshed or advanced by placing well at subsequent competitions, which makes them a valuable long-cycle development tool.

-Current athlete classifications can be found in the Members Cup category of the USA Surfski National Series standings.
+Athlete classifications for current National Series participants are included in the Members Cup category of the USA Surfski National Series standings.

 As an added bonus, classifications earned in December of the current calendar year fast-forward to the following calendar year.
 For example, a "C" classification earned by an athlete in December 2024 will be recorded as a "C25" instead of a "C24".
-Keep on paddling!
+It pays to keep paddling all the way to the end of the year!

 The ACA Ocean Racing Committee maintains the rubric for the Athlete Classification System.
 The ACS rubric determines the types and amounts of classifications available for athletes to earn at a given competition based on the following factors: